Scalable Neural Decoder for Topological Surface Codes

-\paragraph*{Benchmark results.--} In benchmarking our divide-and-conquer QEC algorithm, we start in the high-noise regime and calculate the error threshold of our approach.
-Decoding $10^6$ random instances of depolarized noise for different error rates and linear system sizes in the range $L = 7, \ldots, 127$ we can readily deduce the error threshold from the finite-size scaling shown in Fig.~\ref{Fig:Thresholds}.
-In comparison to the bare UF algorithm (top panel), which exhibits an error threshold of $p^{\rm UF}_{\rm th} = 0.1461 \pm 0.0005$, our algorithm yields a 10\% higher value of $p_{\rm th} = 0.1625 \pm 0.0003 $ (when we employ a $5\times 5$ subsystem mask).
-This notable increase of the error threshold indicates that our ML-assisted approach is capable of identifying and resolving {\em correlated} errors in the depolarized noise, which the bare UF decoder cannot handle.
-We found that one can slightly push this threshold value even further up (at the expense of additional compute time) by employing a larger $7\times 7$ subsystem mask, which gives $p_{\rm th} = 0.1670 \pm 0.0006 $ (see also Table \ref{Tab:Overview}).
-Going to even larger subsystem masks has not resulted in any further notable improvement of the threshold value in our measurements.
-It should be noted that our threshold value is higher than the one of the bare RG decoder \cite{RG1} with $p^{\rm RG}_{\rm th}=0.153$ and comparable to those found for a combination of RG and sparse decoders \cite{Poulin2014}, or the best ML-based decoders using deep neural networks, for which error thresholds of $p^{\rm ML}_{\rm th} \approx 0.165$ are reported \cite{Krastanov2017,Fitzek2020Deep} for depolarized noise.
-However, our result is still significantly below the optimal value of $p_{\rm th} = 0.189(3)$, inferred from a mapping of the decoding problem to the classical disordered eight-vertex Ising model \cite{Bombin2012}.
-In accordance with this mapping, we observe a critical exponent $\nu = 1.5(4)$ for the data collapse (see insets of Fig.~\ref{Fig:Thresholds}) in good agreement with numerical studies of the critical behavior at the Nishimori point of the random bond Ising model \cite{PhysRevLett.87.047201,PhysRevB.66.054413,PhysRevLett.103.090501} relevant for the decoding problem.
+\paragraph*{Benchmark results.--} In benchmarking our hierarchical QEC algorithm, we start in the high-noise regime and calculate the error threshold of our approach.
+Decoding $10^6$ random instances of depolarizing noise for different error rates and linear system sizes in the range $L = 7, \ldots, 127$ we can readily deduce the error threshold from the finite-size scaling shown in Fig.~\ref{Fig:Thresholds}.
+In comparison to the bare UF algorithm (top panel), which exhibits an error threshold of $p^{\rm UF}_{\rm th} = 0.146(1)$, our algorithm yields a 10\% higher value of $0.162(5)$ (when we employ a $5\times 5$ subsystem) and an increase of more than 20\% compared to the lazy UF decoder's threshold of $0.131(9)$ \footnote{ We found that one can slightly push the threshold value even further up (at the expense of additional compute time) by employing a larger $7\times 7$ subsystem, which gives $p_{\rm th} = 0.167(0)$ (see also Table \ref{Tab:Overview}).
+Going to even larger subsystems has not resulted in any further notable improvement of the threshold value in our measurements. }.
+This notable increase of the error threshold indicates that our ML-assisted approach is capable of identifying and resolving {\em correlated} errors in the depolarizing noise, which the bare UF decoder cannot handle.
+The strength of the ML-assisted decoder in the dense error regime can also be exemplified by the logical accuracy near the threshold plotted in Fig.~\ref{Fig:LogicalAccuracy}, which shows a higher logical accuracy for the ML+UF decoder in this regime, independent of system size.
+It should further be noted that our threshold values are higher than the one of the bare RG decoder \cite{RG1} with $p^{\rm RG}_{\rm th}=0.153$ and comparable to those found for a combination of RG and sparse decoders \cite{Poulin2014}, or the best ML-based decoders using deep neural networks, for which error thresholds of $p^{\rm ML}_{\rm th} \approx 0.165$ are reported \cite{Krastanov2017,Fitzek2020Deep} for depolarizing noise.
+However, our result is still significantly below the optimal value of $p_{\rm opt} = 0.189(3)$, inferred from a mapping \cite{Bombin2012} of the decoding problem to the classical disordered eight-vertex Ising model.
+Performing a similar analysis for the scenario of depolarizing noise and syndrome measurement errors, we come to analogous conclusions with a spread of the error threshold between $p_{\rm th} = 0.031(3)$ for the lazy UF decoder and 0.044(5) obtained for ML-assisted MWPM decoding (lower panel of Table \ref{Tab:Overview}).